Forrest Gregg

-Early life and college career
+Early life and college

-Born in October 18, 1933 in Birthright, Texas, Gregg attended Sulphur Springs High School in Sulphur Springs and played college football at Southern Methodist University in Dallas.
+Born on October 18, 1933, in Birthright, Texas, Gregg attended Sulphur Springs High School in Sulphur Springs and played college football at Southern Methodist University in Dallas.
 Playing on both the offensive and defensive line at SMU, Gregg earned All-Southwest Conference honors in his final two seasons.

-Playing career
+Professional playing career

 Gregg was a key player in the Packers dynasty of head coach Vince Lombardi that won five NFL championships and the first two Super Bowls.
 He played mostly at right tackle, but also filled in at guard.
 He earned an "iron man" tag by playing in a then-league record 188 consecutive games in 16 seasons from 1956 until 1971.
 He also won All-NFL honors for eight straight years from 1960 through 1967 and nine Pro Bowl selections.

 Gregg closed his career with the Dallas Cowboys, as did his Packer teammate, cornerback Herb Adderley.
 They both helped the Cowboys win Super Bowl VI in January 1972, making them the only players (along with former teammate Fuzzy Thurston, who was on the Baltimore Colts NFL championship team in 1958 and Tom Brady of the New England Patriots and Tampa Bay Buccaneers) in professional football history to play on six NFL title teams.
 Gregg wore the number 75 for 15 seasons in Green Bay, but that number belonged to Jethro Pugh in Dallas, so Gregg wore number 79 for his final season in 1971.

 It has been reported that Vince Lombardi said, "Forrest Gregg is the finest player I ever coached!" but official Packers team historian Cliff Christl can find no evidence of Lombardi ever saying or writing that.
 In 1999, he was ranked 28th on The Sporting News list of the 100 Greatest Football Players, putting him second behind Ray Nitschke among players coached by Lombardi, second behind Anthony Muñoz (whom he coached) among offensive tackles, and fourth behind Munoz, John Hannah, and Jim Parker among all offensive linemen.
+He was inducted into the Green Bay Packers Hall of Fame in 1977.